 They just needed a way to tell you about it and this confrontation has done just this.
 All relationships/marriages don’t promise a forever after and you need to understand it.
 This revelation may be painful but it saved you from a dead-end relationship/marriage.

 Confronting your cheating partner is painful, especially when you’ve seen your future with this person.
 But the signs of cheating in your relationship changed it all.
 Sometimes, partners tend to cheat on you but return to their relationship/marriage once they realize their mistake.

 Some cheating partners don’t regret their actions and come up with excuses to cover up their affair.
 And there are the partners that blame it on you when you confront them.
 Your partner may ask for forgiveness, promising you that he/she will never do it again.
 Whether or not to give them another chance is your decision.

-Yes, cheaters can get defensive, raise their voice and question your own loyalty.
+Yes, cheaters can get defensive, raise their voices and question your own loyalty.
 They may accuse you of ‘not trusting them’ and deflect their sense of responsibility.
-Your questions will irritate them and they critisize you and end up saying hurtful things just because you have blown their cover.
+Your questions will irritate them and they criticize you and end up saying hurtful things just because you have blown their cover.

 Do try to check for any signs of cheaters’ guilt in them.
 Moreover, they will start acting more shifty, guard their phone more, spend less time with you and not show affection to you in the way they used to.